Change to CTE Middle School Mandate

 Information for School Districts:

-If they are NOT currently compliant with the 100.4 they must become compliant with the new regulation which provides some flexibility for them.
+If they are NOT currently compliant with regulation 100.4 they must become compliant with the new regulation which provides some flexibility for them.
 The mandate can only be fulfilled with a CTE certified educator teaching within their content area.
-This is the silver lining.

 History of this Regulation Change: